charmbracelet/vhs/README.md

 ## Publish Tapes

 VHS allows you to publish your GIFs to our servers for easy sharing with your friends and colleagues.
-Just specify which file you want to share, then use the `publish` sub-command to host it on `vhs.charm.sh`.
+Specify which file you want to share, then use the `publish` sub-command to host it on `vhs.charm.sh`.
 The output will provide you with links to share your GIF via browser, HTML, and Markdown.